Luciano Fonda

-Luciano Fonda (12 December 1931 – 21 July 1998) was an Italian theoretical physicist, author of a hundred of scientific publications, including a book on quantum symmetries.
-His research activity covered several areas, from nuclear and subnuclear physics to condensed state physics.
+Luciano Fonda (12 December 1931 – 21 July 1998) was an Italian theoretical physicist, author of a hundred scientific publications, including a book on quantum symmetries.
+His research activity covered several areas, from nuclear and subnuclear physics to condensed matter physics.

 Biography

-Born in Pola (then part of Italy, now Croatia), the events of the war brought his family to Trieste in December 1943.
+Born in Pola, Kingdom of Italy (now Croatia), the events of the war brought his family to Trieste in December 1943.
 He completed his high school and college studies at the local Dante Alighieri school, before graduating in Physics summa cum laude at the University of Trieste in July 1955.

-After becoming a Theoretical Physics assistant at the University of Trieste, he travelled to the United States of America with a Fulbright Program grant in 1958 to take the position of Research Associate at the Indiana University Bloomington.
+After becoming a theoretical physics assistant at the University of Trieste, he travelled to the United States of America with a Fulbright Program grant in 1958 to take the position of Research Associate at the Indiana University Bloomington.
 In 1959 Robert Oppenheimer invited him to become a member of the Institute for Advanced Study in Princeton, New Jersey.

-In November 1960 he won an Italian public competition to become a full professor of Theoretical Physics and returned to Italy in 1961, first to work at the University of Palermo and then at the University of Parma.
+In November 1960 he won an Italian public competition to become a full professor of theoretical physics and returned to Italy in 1961, first to work at the University of Palermo and then at the University of Parma.
 In November 1963 he moved to the University of Trieste definitively.

+Personal life

-Luciano Fonda married Thea Arcangeli and had three children, Alessandro, Paola and Gabriella.
+Luciano Fonda married Thea Arcangeli and had three children.

-He died in Skradin (Croatia) on 21 July 1998, during a sailing cruise.
+He died in Skradin, Croatia on 21 July 1998, during a sailing cruise.

 Academic charges

-Luciano Fonda has been the Director of the Advanced School of Physics, which was open to scholarship holders from the International Atomic Energy Agency (IAEA) of Vienna and UNESCO.
+Luciano Fonda was the Director of the Advanced School of Physics, which was open to scholarship holders from the International Atomic Energy Agency (IAEA) of Vienna and UNESCO.
 The School was under his management from 1964 to 1980, when he oversaw the merging of its contents and programmes into the recently born International School for Advanced Studies (Scuola Internazionale Superiore di Studi Avanzati – SISSA).
 As vice director, Luciano Fonda contributed both found and run SISSA for six years.

 He was Director of the Theoretical Physics Institute of the University of Trieste from 1966 to 1969 and Dean of the Faculty of Mathematics, Physics and Natural Sciences from 1991 to 1997.

 He was also Director of the Consortium for Physics of the University of Trieste from 1980 to 1997 and President of the same Consortium for Physics from 1997.
 He was a consultant to the Abdus Salam International Centre for Theoretical Physics (ICTP) from its foundation in 1964.